ConnectionMaster/web.eyeo.com/pages/jobs/technical-support-analyst.md

 - Passion for providing exceptional user service and resolving user issues
 - 1-2 years of technical support experience or equivalent
 - Experience in the software industry
-- Remarkable communication skills.
-Fluency in English (written and verbal) is required.
-Fluency in additional languages is an advantage.
+- You're a native German speaker who is fluent in English.
+Fluency in other languages is a plus.
 - Knowledge of various operating systems and web browsers, on both desktop and mobile
 - Technical aptitude and ability to quickly learn new technologies
 - Experience with social media is plus